ircdocs/modern-irc/index.md

 Immediately upon establishing a connection the client must attempt registration, without waiting for any banner message from the server.

 Until registration is complete, only a limited subset of commands SHOULD be accepted by the server.
-This is because it makes sense to require a registered (fully connected) client connection before allowing commands such as [`JOIN`](#join-message), [`PRIVMSG`](#privmsg-message) and others.
+This is because it makes sense to require a registered (fully connected) client connection before allowing commands such as {% command JOIN %}, {% command PRIVMSG %} and others.

 The recommended order of commands during registration is as follows: